Conflict Resolution Services

 When necessary, Employee Relations assists departments in implementing disciplinary actions up to and including termination of employment.
 Employee Relations assists departments with:

 - assessing the specific incident or behavior in question;

 - determining what, if any, disciplinary action is appropriate; and

 For assistance in any of these areas, please contact Human Resources at 865-974-6642.
 For more information, visit the Disciplinary Action Policy HR0525.

-A complaint is defined as an employee’s expression of alleged unfair or inequitable treatment with respect to the application of policies, procedures, and regulations which he/she has been unable to resolve with his/her immediate supervisor.
+A complaint is defined as an employee’s expression of alleged unfair or inequitable treatment with respect to the application of policies, procedures, and regulations which they have been unable to resolve with their immediate supervisor.
 For the purpose of this complaint procedure, an employee is defined as both exempt and non-exempt staff.

 The following issues or concerns will not be addressed through the complaint process, as these issues have a defined mechanism to address an employee’s concerns.
 Those not included are: job classification, pay, workers’ compensation matters, terminations during the probationary period, terminations accomplished in accordance with the Reduction in Force (RIF) policy, court-ordered terminations, terminations for inadequate work performance or gross misconduct, and complaints alleging discrimination (including claims of racial and/or sexual harassment) in work assignments, employment opportunities, or conditions of work.

 Only matters defined as grievances in Policy HR0640 are grievable.
 Matters not grievable include, but are not limited to, the following: job classification, pay, workers’ compensation matters, performance evaluations, written and verbal warnings, terminations during the probationary period, terminations accomplished in accordance with the Reduction in Force policy and procedure statements, court-ordered terminations, and challenges to the content of university policy or procedure.